fahrstuhl/diarium/README.md

 ## Goals
 - Quickly accessible
   Done: Only one command to an editor with the current page and time
-  ToDo: Convenient setup with pip or something
+  Done: Convenient setup with pip or something
 - Simple and human readable
   Done: Simple plaintext files written in markdown
   Done: Easier configuration and sane default values